MrOwenWatts/FSO-2023/README.md

 # IMPORTANT NOTE
-This is a dedicated repository to solve FSO's exercises.
+This is a dedicated repository to solve all of the FSO's exercises.